What life is like at Cardiff University

 The University guarantees first year accommodation to all students who come through the normal application cycle.
 Two thirds of the study bedrooms have en-suite facilities and all rooms in University halls of residence have computer network connection points.

-If your household income is up to £42,000, your son/daughter may be eligible for the Cardiff University bursary (non-repayable) in addition to the government funded maintenance loan.
+For 2021/2022 entry, if your household income is below £35,000, your son or daughter may be eligible for the Cardiff University bursary (non-repayable) in addition to statutory funding from their funding body.

 We also have a number of scholarship schemes in a range of subjects for those achieving AAA or equivalent.